Skektec/CharacterAi-Discord/README.md

 2. Navigate to the folder and run ```npm i```.
 (You may need to install nodejs if it is not already installed.)
 3. Before running you will need to create a .env file for tokens and such.
  - Make a file named .env in the folder that the releaseVX.js is located in.
  - Inside that folder we need 4 fields: CHARAI_TOKEN, CHARACTER_ID, DISCORD_CHANNEL_ID and DISCORD_TOKEN.
-Setup like the following
+Setup like the following;
 ```
 CHARAI_TOKEN=
 CHARACTER_ID=